 However, most gilded items need an antiqued finish as protection.
-You need to seal them in some way, especially if the surface will be exposed to heavy traffic areas or if it is prone to scratches or finger marks.
+You need to seal them in some way, especially if you intend to expose the surface to heavy traffic areas or if it is prone to scratches or finger marks.

-Moreover, anything lower than 22 carats can oxidise; that is why sealing is still recommended.
+Moreover, anything lower than 22 carats can oxidize; that is why we recommend sealing.

 6. The finished product

 You can now inspect the finished product and brag it to your friends or family.

 After all, not many people know this ancient art—so, give yourself a pat on the back and enjoy your own gold leaf crafts!

 Mastering the art of gilding does not happen overnight.
 However, with constant practice, time, and the right gilding techniques, you can perfect this art.

 Soon, you can easily transform ordinary objects into beautiful masterpieces covered in gold.